michaeldhu/docs/js/built-in-objects.md

 ## TypeError

-TypeError represents an error when an operation could be performed, typically when a value is not of the expected type.
+TypeError represents an error when an operation could not be performed, typically when a value is not of the expected type.

 ```javascript